simonava5/AnscombesData/README.md

 ## Analysis of Anscombe's Quartet Dataset

+This assignment requires to create a Jupyter Notebook and analyze Anscombe's data set.

 ### Contents of this Project:

 - [ ] Explanation of the background to the dataset.